Eating a healthy diet

 The goal should be to be active as much as possible.
 Some doctors may suggest that you wait to see what side effects you have with chemotherapy before starting physical activity.
 If you did not exercise before diagnosis, you might start with stretching and brief, slow walks and progress slowly.

 When you are too tired to exercise- Most people with cancer notice that they have less energy making them feel fatigued and exhausted.
 During chemotherapy and radiation, about 70% of patients have fatigue.
 An aerobic training program can help break this cycle.
 Regular exercise has been linked to reduce fatigue.
-An aerobic exercise program can be prescribed as treatment for cancer related fatigue.
+An aerobic exercise program can be prescribed as a treatment for cancer-related fatigue.

 - Set up a daily routine that allows activity when you are feeling your best.